brennenputh/brennenputh.me/content/blog/programmer-things-that-are-not-building-the-project.md

 Fixing your broken Arch install is not building the project.

-Considering how your project fits with other things is not building the project.
+Considering how your project fits with other projects is not building the project.

 Writing a blog post about how the project could be done is not building the project.